jats-ug/ATS-Postiats-wiki/Building-and-installing.md

 ```
 make -f Makefile_devl all
 ```
-This command effectively run both of the following:
+This command effectively executes both of the following:

 ```
 make -f codegen/Makefile_atslib # this is only needed for the first time